Listen to this post here:

 About Linguistic Development through Poetry Memorization

 Linguistic Development through Poetry Memorization is a fantastic program from IEW.
 Through it, Mr. T has been able to memorize longer and longer verses in spite of his dyslexia.
 His rhyming abilities have improved and recitation also helps us combat Apraxia.

 Here is an excerpt from the IEW site:

 Linguistic Development through Poetry Memorization provides a system to reintroduce you and your students to a vital but often neglected source of powerful and sophisticated linguistic patterning available to children: memorized language, especially memorized poetry.

 This teaching tool includes a book with ninety-six poems and speeches as well as all the poems and speeches read on CD (also comes with MP3 downloads) for ease of memorization.
 Instructions, memory charts, certificates, and poet biographies are included, as well as a complementary Student Book as an e-book download.
 You will also receive a bonus DVD of Andrew Pudewa’s conference talk Nurturing Competent Communicators.

 Guys, you get a fountain of knowledge, great poems, and a fun system to teach your children delightful poetry all the way through your homeschooling journey.
 That’s right!
-K-12th can utilize this wonderful curriculum.
+This wonderful curriculum works as homeschool high school poetry curriculum!